Computer-Aided-Validation-Laboratory/pyvale/docs/source/examples/basics/ex2_3_sensangle_disp2d.rst

 .. _sphx_glr_examples_basics_ex2_3_sensangle_disp2d.py:

-Pyvale example: Sensor angles for vector fields
+Basics Sensor angles for vector fields
 ================================================================================

 In this example we demonstrate how to setup vector field sensors at custom